- Agricultural growth has doubled since 2004. Rise in food production has boosted rural incomes, helped government keep prices under control.

 Real Rural GDP Growth

 The rural growth and well-being being witnessed now are the early gains from the increased investment in the farm sector for crop diversification and creating alternate revenue channels from horticulture, poultry, fisheries and so on.
+In turn, success in these areas has given rise to many SMES in the unorganised sector.
+"Farmer suicides isn’t the whole story.
+The rural economy is growing at a much higher rate than the agriculture GDP," stresses agronomist Ramesh Chand.

 The anticipation of another good crop year and further government initiatives are expected to help rural areas remain vibrant even during the present economic slowdown.
 "To think there will be a further upsurge in farm growth is wrong, but Indian agriculture and the rural economy have been holding out against the slowdown," says IRMA chairman Dr Yoginder K. Alagh.
 Ironically, behind this optimism lies the reducing contribution of agriculture to the total rural income.
 From less than 50 per cent now, Shukla expects the dependence of rural families on agriculture to dip to 37 per cent in the next five years.
 In fact, the growing services economy in the hinterland has played a big role in increasing rural well-being.